 Her lifestyle company is unrealistic and out of touch

 When Goop launched in 2008, it was immediately attacked for its meaningless name.
 Ever since, it has been ripped apart even more for being pretentious and offering what many perceive as unrealistic health, parenting and lifestyle products and advice.
 Goop’s products are considered too expensive and lavish even for the average well-off reader.
 When was the last time someone needed a $20K vibrator?

 No one minds that Paltrow is capitalizing on her fame.
-After all, Jessica Alba and Reese Witherspoon also have brands that sell a wide range of lifestyle products.
+After all, Jessica Alba and Reese Witherspoon, among other celebrities, also have brands that sell a wide range of lifestyle products.
 However, the latter seem to know their target markets.
 Maybe if Paltrow wouldn’t claim that fashion is too expensive while trying to peddle a $1200 coat, her company wouldn’t seem so out of touch.

 She promotes health fads that can be dangerous

 Over the years, Paltrow has embraced a lot of quirky health fads and recommendations.
 She was heavily in favor of a macrobiotic diet, came out loudly as a raw foodist, and took a very long time to accept eating chicken.
 Likewise, Goop has marketed pseudo-scientific products and services like jade eggs, vaginal steaming and stickers that supposedly rebalance your energies.
-Some of the health trends Paltrow promotes are not backed by science and have turned out to be potentially damaging.
-The size of Paltrow’s following turns her endorsement of possibly harmful products into something actually dangerous.
+Some of the health trends that Paltrow has promoted are not backed by science and have turned out to be potentially damaging.
+The size of Paltrow’s following turns her endorsement of possibly harmful products into something potentially dangerous.

 She can come off as patronizing